Kartikey1902/Netflix-clone/README.md

 # Netflix Clone

-Clone of the Netflix website as a light HTML CSS and JS excercise - [Take a look](https://github.com/Kartikey1902/Netflix-clone)
+Clone of the Netflix website landing page as a light HTML CSS and JS excercise - [Take a look](https://github.com/Kartikey1902/Netflix-clone)

 ## What it is